 - immediately inform the Customer if, in its opinion, an instruction infringes Data Protection Law;

-- assist the Customer by appropriate technical and organisational measures, insofar as this is possible, for the fulfilment of the Customer's obligation to respond to requests for exercising the Data Subject’s non-exclusive rights to access, rectification and erasure, as these are stated in the Data Protection Law;
+- assist the Customer by appropriate technical and organizational measures, insofar as this is possible, for the fulfilment of the Customer’s obligation to respond to requests for exercising the Data Subject’s non-exclusive rights to access, rectification and erasure, as these are stated in the Data Protection Law;

 - at the choice of the Customer delete or return all the Personal Data to the Customer after the end of the provision of services relating to Processing within the period stated in the currently applicable Microsoft Online Service Terms as amended from time to time (“Microsoft OST”) which may be accessed as set out in Schedule 3.1 (Microsoft OST).

 - make available to the Customer all information necessary to demonstrate compliance with the Data Protection Law, e.g. annual audit certificate from Auditdata’s third party accountants,

 - in connection with clause 1 h), if legally and technically possible allow for and contribute to audits, including inspections conducted by the Customer or another mandated by the Customer as set out in clause 7.